cerberustesting/cerberus-chrome-extension/README.md

 - **Erratum use case :** copy to clipboard the full xpath + the source code, formated like `erratum=<full xpath>,<source code>`

+## Where can I get the extension ?

+This extension is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/cerberus-extension/cfgifhmddmhbdndfceikcigagacjfepl?hl=en).

 ## How to use the extension
-- Install the plugin on your Google Chrome web browser
+- Install the plugin on your Google Chrome web browser from [Chrome Web Store](https://chrome.google.com/webstore/detail/cerberus-extension/cfgifhmddmhbdndfceikcigagacjfepl?hl=en)
+- Optional: pin it to your taskbar (easier to use)
 - Click on the Cerberus logo to display the extension popin
 - Click on the erratum button to activate the extension
 - Hover and click on the element you want to get the path of